ktonon/two-medium-model/README.md

 interior's layered behavior.
 The Earth becomes a self-organized system where composition, conductivity, and compression structure naturally arise from basic mode dynamics.

+### A confined, liquid plasma capable of self-organizing structures

+At depth, the Earth's material is not a gaseous plasma but a dense, viscous, electrically conducting liquid.
+In such a medium, currents do not wander diffusely—they self-organize.
+Magnetic fields draw current channels inward, forming pinched filaments embedded within the surrounding liquid.
+These z-pinch–like structures behave as LCM compression hotspots: narrow, persistent sites where matter is denser, currents are stronger, and the LCM is driven into non-linear regimes.

+This picture resonates quietly with the geomagnetic field.
+A network of conductive filaments in a churning plasma shell naturally produces strong, long-lived magnetic fields.
+It accommodates the irregular and chaotic reversals seen in the paleomagnetic record.
+And it does so without requiring fine-tuning; the GCM ensures a continuous power source, and the liquid plasma ensures the necessary fluidity.

 ### Hydrogen: a bridge between deep physics and surface evolution